KasperskyLab/klara/install/README.md

 {"owner": "John Doe", "files_type": "elf", "repository_type": "APT"}
 ```

-Scan Repository control file also has some interesting modifiers that can be used to manipulate Yara scan or results.
+Scan Repository control file also has some interesting modifiers that can be used to manipulate Yara scans or results.
 For further info, please check [Advanced usage](features_advanced.md)

 # Web interface installation